fwsa-batch2/jerusheya.johnson__web_project/pages/README.md

 * After filling the requires details it will display the details in other page
 * Only alphabets are allowed in name and text area.
 * Name can be within 3 to 15 letters and the text area allows 3 to 225 letters.
+* A person can only use a name once to submit the review or it will show an alert as you have submitted your response